TabbycatDebate/tabbycat/.github/README.md

 [![Deploy](https://raw.githubusercontent.com/gist/tienne-B/fc04ecd3c11a38424b642b4bba60e8d9/raw/b2c71d7d6a0d368d3e9dfd8002af729d155ad09b/calicodeploy.svg)](https://calicotab.com/tournaments/new/)

-Tabbycat is **no longer available as a 1-click Heroku installation** on the Heroku web platform.
+Tabbycat is **no longer available as a 1-click Heroku installation**.
 If you do not want to use Calico, you have a few alternate options:

-1. For online tournaments where long-term data preservation is unnecessary, we have [a 1-click installer that uses the Render platform](https://tabbycat.readthedocs.io/en/stable/install/render.html) and runs using its free tier of services
+1. For online tournaments where long-term data preservation is unnecessary, we have [a 1-click installer that uses the Render platform](https://tabbycat.readthedocs.io/en/stable/install/render.html) and runs within its free tier of services
 2. For tournaments where online access is unnecessary, you can [install and run Tabbycat from your own computer](https://tabbycat.readthedocs.io/en/stable/install/local.html)
 3. For online tournaments in general, you can still deploy to Heroku, [but will need to run a script from your computer's command line](https://tabbycat.readthedocs.io/en/stable/install/heroku.html)